ErpNetDocs/tech/reference/config-options-reference.md

  ## 71. /web-client-option-space/AlwaysSaveOnClose
  - a.Action: Controls whether the web client should automatically save changes when a form is closed with unsaved data, instead of prompting the user with a confirmation dialog.<br>
    When the value of this key is:<br>
    "0" or the key is not defined – The system shows a confirmation dialog with the following options:<br>
    [Save changes] [Discard changes] [Cancel] and a checkbox:<br>
    [x] Always save automatically when closing<br>
    "1"– The system saves the changes automatically and closes the form without showing the confirmation dialog.
 - b.The user sets it manually.
 By selecting the checkbox "Always save automatically when closing" in the confirmation dialog.
 - c.The key is introduced in version: (will be 26.2)

+## 72. NotificationPopups
+- a.
+Action: Controls whether notifications pop-ups in desktop client to emerge or not.<br>
+  When the value of this key is:<br>
+  "0" – When the key is not defined or its value is 0, notification pop-up toasters will not be displayed.<br>
+  "1" – When the keys is set to 1, notification pop-up toasters will be displayed (default behavior).<br>
+- b.
+The user sets it manually.<br>
+- c.
+The key is introduced in version: (will be 26.2)